 Gleason Audubon Wildlife Sanctuary

 The Gleason Audubon Wildlife Sanctuary is a diverse 35-acre wildlife preserve in the Town of Caton, Steuben County, New York.
-This preserve was acquired with a bequest from the estate of long-time Chemung Valley Audubon Society (CVAS) members, Herbert and Virginia Gleason.
+This preserve was acquired in 1989 with a bequest from the estate of long-time Chemung Valley Audubon Society (CVAS) members, Herbert and Virginia Gleason.

 This property is predominately forested, and a system of trails passes through groves of hemlocks, pines, and northern hardwoods.
 A pond and small intermittent streams enhance the property’s value to plants and animals.
 The elevation of this sanctuary is 1,650 feet and has alluvial soils in the Lordstown and Mardin soil series.